Selective Sinkhorn Routing for Improved Sparse Mixture of Experts

 \subsection{Selective Sinkhorn Routing for Sparse Mixture of Experts}

-Our new Sinkhorn-based token-to-expert assignment offers a principled approach to preserving token information during routing, but does not update the gating weight matrix $\mathbf{W}_g$.
-The reason is that this approach decouples the gating weight matrix $\mathbf{W}_g$ from the computational graph, as the corresponding parameters do not appear in the objective function of the entropy-regularized OT problem.
-Consequently, the gating score matrix $\mathbf{S}$ cannot be optimized to accurately reflect the true compatibility between each token-expert pair, since it does not participate in the gradient-based learning process.
-This, in turn, undermines the semantic value of the transport cost, reducing its impact as a compatibility-aware supervision signal.
-In other words, the formulated OT problem only retains its intended meaning when the gating score matrix $\mathbf{S}$ reliably reflects the compatibility between tokens and experts.
+A key limitation of Sinkhorn-based token-to-expert assignment is that it does not update the gating weight matrix $\mathbf{W}_g$.
+While this preserves token information during routing, $\mathbf{W}_g$ is decoupled from the computational graph because it is not included in the OT objective.
+As a result, the gating score matrix $\mathbf{S}$ is not directly optimized for token--expert compatibility, weakening the semantic meaning of the transport map and its role as a compatibility-aware supervision signal.
+Thus, the OT formulation is meaningful only when $\mathbf{S}$ reliably captures token--expert compatibility.

 \begin{proposition}[Load Balancing Is Valid During Training but Not Inference] Let $\mathcal{X}$ be the input space and $p(x)$ the data distribution.
 Let $g: \mathcal{X} \rightarrow \mathbb{R}^n$ be a gating function producing expert scores $\mathbf{S}(x) \in \mathbb{R}^n$, and let $f: \mathbb{R}^{m \times n} \rightarrow \mathbb{R}^{m \times n}$ be a routing function based on entropy-regularized optimal transport.
 For a batch $\{x_1, \dots, x_m\}$, the transport plan $\boldsymbol{\Pi} \in \mathbb{R}^{m \times n}$ satisfies: